PennyLaneAI/pennylane/doc/code/qml_grouping.rst

 A list of Pauli words can be partitioned according to certain grouping strategies.
-As an example, the :func:`~.group_observables` function partitions a list of observables (Pauli operations and tensor products thereof) into groupings according to a binary relation (e.g. qubit-wise commuting):
+As an example, the :func:`~.group_observables` function partitions a list of observables (Pauli operations and tensor products thereof) into groupings according to a binary relation (e.g., qubit-wise commuting):

 .. code-block:: python